toml-lang/toml/README.md

 [b]
 ```

-Dotted keys imply the creation of tables.
-Once created, the `[table]` form can
+Dotted keys define everything to the left of each dot as a table.
+Since tables
+cannot be defined more than once, redefining such tables using a `[table]`
+header is not allowed.
+Likewise, using dotted keys to redefine tables already
+defined in `[table]` form is not allowed.

-only be used to define sub-tables within such tables.
+The `[table]` form can, however, be used to define sub-tables within tables
+defined via dotted keys.

 ```toml
 [fruit]